learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## Intro
 How many times a day do you use the internet?
 How many times do you load a different web page?
 I bet you can't even begin to guess how many times in a year!
 In order to be a developer, and especially a web developer, it's incredibly important to understand how the web works.
+From here on out, you are no longer just a user of the internet, you are a creator of the web.

 ## Client and Server

-You'll read the words "client and server" thrown around a lot throughout this reading.

-The internet operates based on conversations between the client (more familiarly known as the browser) and the server (the code running the web site you're trying to load).
-In very simple terms, the client makes a request to the server, and the server responds to that request by sending back all the code that the client can interpret and loads as a web page for your viewing/reading pleasure.

 So seriously, how does this: